The Demon Girl Next Door: Video games

 In 2019, characters from the series appear alongside other Manga Time Kirara characters in the mobile RPG, Kirara Fantasia.
 In 2020, characters and songs from the series appeared in collaboration with Pony Canyon's mobile music game Re:Stage!
 Prism Step and Sega's arcade music game Ongeki.

+Stage play

+A stage play running from January 9 to January 15, 2025, was announced in October 2024.
+The play is directed and written by Naru Kawamoto, with Toomi playing Yuko and Karin Osanai playing Momo.

 Reception

+Cultural influence

-Gadget Tsūshin listed "Crisis Management!" and "Shamiko is a bad girl" in their 2019 anime buzzwords list.
-Lynzee Loveridge and Kim Morrissy stated that the latter is technically a misquotation in spite of Momo's attitude towards Shamiko.
+Gadget Tsūshin listed "Crisis Management!" and "Shamiko is a bad girl" in their 2019 anime buzzwords list, although the latter was a fan meme and was never said in the show.

+Critical reception

+Reviewing the first season of the anime, Theron Martin called it the "funniest comedy of its season" and praised it for "mixing tried-and-true gags with fresh twists".
+He enjoyed other aspects of the story, particularly Yuko and Momo's relationship, and commended the overarching narrative, which he described as having a "poignant" resolution.
+Though he was less enthused about the animation, he ultimately gave the show a "B+" rating for its "delightful humor" and "deeper story than initially apparent".